 What’s It Made Of?

-No Fault Safety Surface is a unique combination of synthetic EPDM rubber (ethylene propylene diene monomer) and TPV rubber granules (thermoplastic vulcanizate).
+No Fault Safety Surface is a unique combination of synthetic EPDM rubber (ethylene propylene diene monomer) or TPV rubber granules (thermoplastic vulcanizate).
 A cushion layer of shredded recycled rubber goes on the outside.
 This “wear layer” is available in a wide variety of colors—you even have the option to create fun theme-shaped designs.

 Okay … So Why Is No Fault Safety Surfacing Good For Playgrounds?